aemonge/lettuce/README.md

 `git clone git@github.com:aemonge/lettuce.git;`
 `ln -s ~/some/path/to/you/libraries/lettuce/.vimrc ~/.;`

-Then start vim, ignoring all errors; things should start installing for you and the second time you open vim there should be no errors.
-The magic happens thanks to the wonderfull plugin manager [vim-plug](https://github.com/junegunn/vim-plug).
+Then start vim, and let the magic of the plugin manager [(vim-plug)](https://github.com/junegunn/vim-plug) work for us :)

-### Kill -9 tmux, screen, terminator, multiplexor !
+### Kill -9 tmux, screen, terminator, multiplexor!
+Aka use vim as a replacement
 > I've written a tiny script to make vim act as any multiplexor.
 Providing you with the same context everywhere, because *it's all text!*

 __**~/.bashrc** or **~/.zshrc**__